rfwlab/rfw/docs/articles/getting-started/quick-start.md

 * `build/static/` – copied static files
 * `build/host/` – companion host binary

+Outside of debug mode the build uses Go's `-trimpath` and `-ldflags="-s -w"` flags to strip debug information from the generated WebAssembly module.
+When [`wasm-opt`](https://github.com/WebAssembly/binaryen) is on your `PATH`, the CLI also runs `wasm-opt -Oz --strip-debug` to further shrink `app.wasm`.
+Set `RFW_SKIP_WASM_OPT=1` in the environment before invoking `rfw build` to skip the optimization step when troubleshooting or comparing unoptimized binaries.

 ## What You Learned

 * Installing the CLI